max0l/Webcoding-notes/Lecture 2 HTML Basics.md

 ### What are Flow Contents?

--> Can be used inside other Contents?
+\rightarrow Can be used inside other Contents?